tthchan/Property_data/README.md

 # Automated Web Scraping for Property Data

 ## Project Overview
-This project is designed to automatically scrape property data from Centanet, a prominent real estate listing website in Hong Kong.
+This project is designed to automatically scrape property data from Centaline Property Hong Kong.
 Utilizing Python with Selenium and BeautifulSoup, this repository contains two versions of the script: main.py for basic scraping and main_v2.py for a more advanced approach.

 ## Features
 Automated Scraping: Runs daily to fetch the latest property sale and lease data.